ABBush2001/CS3773_001-Final-Project/README.md

 ### Current Tasks ###
 - Finish the checkout screen and functionality
-- Create admin screens and functionality
+- Finish admin screens and functionality
+- Finish Search bar and item filter functionality
 ### Known Issues ###
 - Currently no issues to report.